 The opposite could be true as well.
-Business may have fallen off for a variety of reasons.
+The business may have fallen off for a variety of reasons.
 Aren’t you getting as many leads as before?
 Do you have new competitors threatening your territory?
-Prices in your supply chain have gone up?
+Have prices in your supply chain gone up?
 Maybe you’re down an employee or two and need to fill the gap.

 In either scenario, commitment is key to success.
 If you’re looking for a way to put the responsibility on a third party, to give yourself an excuse for why you weren’t able to grow or why your numbers got worse, hiring a marketing agency and claiming you “got burned” might be a solution.
 Note to self: offer a discounted plan, The Patsy Plan, hehe!

 7. Your internal company dynamics are out of control

 Most agencies sell their services to the business owner.
 So it’s critical that your team is behind you 100%.
 Sure, have negotiations and gather feedback.
 Whatever you decide to do as a team is what you should do, but once you’ve made a decision, be sure your team is behind you.

 I’ve seen firsthand what a rogue element within a business can do.
 Someone who you trust in your business to have your best interest in mind has the power to throw away multiples of their salary on a monthly basis by working against your business partners.

 The problem can be quite complicated.
 My advice is to solve internal issues like these before signing any contracts with a marketing agency.
 It will only waste your money.

 8. You have the money today but you don’t plan to renew

 The addition of any new lead source takes some time to adjust to.
 Your sales reps have to learn to handle the extra leads coming in and you have to be on top of that to make sure those new leads aren’t wasted.